How to repair chipped paint

 Photo 1: Clean the chips

-Clean the chip with soap and water and then dry it with a soft cotton cloth.
+Clean the chip to begin paint chip repair with soap and water and then dry it with a soft cotton cloth.
 Rub a dab of automotive polishing compound over the chip to gently soften any ragged edges.
 Just a dozen swirls or so will do the job.
 Too much rubbing could damage the clearcoat over the paint and make a cloudy mess.

 Remember that gravel truck traveling at 70 mph that suddenly switched lanes in front of you and bounced a few marble-size rocks off your hood?
 Now you’ve got several tiny chips in your paint finish that could grow to quarter-size rust spots in a few years.
 Take care of the problem right away for less than $10, and you’ll save yourself big money later on, not to mention the embarrassment of driving a premature clunker.

 The fix we show here is for fresh chips that haven’t started to rust yet.
 If you see a rust spot, or have a dent along with your chip, you’ll need to do a more challenging fix than we show here.
 Keep in mind that this repair will be visible under close scrutiny, but if you buy the right touch-up color, it’ll be unnoticeable from a few feet away.

 Buy auto primer and the right paint